ProjectAmbri/bylaws/draft.md

 		*immigrants and refugees
 		*prisoners
 		*homeless and low income
-	*Private Property is theft
+	-Private Property is theft
-	*Nurturing the next generation is everyone's responsiblilty *Leadership should be transparent and resist hierarchy *Spend money locally
+	-Nurturing the next generation is everyone's responsiblilty -Leadership should be transparent and resist hierarchy -Spend money locally
-	*Liberation is a collective process
+	-Liberation is a collective process
-	*Respect existing communities and local history
+	-Respect existing communities and local history

 The AF Promise to the community is that each action taken by Project Ambri, through programs or administration, either by a paid staff person, member, or volunteer, will strive to be in full alignment with the AF purpose and core values.

 ### Section 4: Functions and Objectives

 1. Project Ambri will:

 	A.  promote and provide a medium whereby workers may act together, collectively and cooperatively, towards the creation of productive and non-alienating work for the benefit of its members and the public;

 	B.  promote the economic welfare of its members and the public through the collective ownership of production, distribution, and administration of tools and equipment;

 	C.  engage in any business or activity which shall serve the economic, educational, and cultural welfare of its members and the public;

 	D.  advance the workers’ cooperative movement as an economic system; and to join, or otherwise associate itself with other cooperative societies locally and around the world for the purpose of mutual aid and the creation of a cooperative society.

 2. As soon as it is financially viable, Project Ambri will purchase a building to be divided for multiple uses, including: